Nikolai Ivanov (general): Russo-Japanese War

 General Ivanov participated in the Russo-Japanese War in 1904, he was appointed to the 1st Manchurian Army.
-In mid-July 1904, he was appointed commander of the Eastern Detachment, after its commander, Lieutenant General Fyodor Keller was killed at the Battle of Motien Pass, and was later appointed to the 3rd Siberian Army Corps, and commanded the corps during retreating from Liaoyang after the battle ended.
+In mid-July 1904, he was appointed commander of the Eastern Detachment, after its commander, Lieutenant General F. E. Keller was killed at the Battle of Motien Pass, and was later appointed to the 3rd Siberian Army Corps, and commanded the corps during retreating from Liaoyang after the battle ended.
 Later during the Battle of Shaho, he was ordered to bypass the left flank of the Japanese Army and repulse them back to Korea.
 After that, the Japanese retreated due to heavy resistance by the Russians.
 After that at Mukden, he distinguished himself during defending against the Japanese.
 After that brief success of his, he was awarded the Order of St. George both the 3rd and the 4th class for military distinction.

 After the war, he became the commander of the Manchurian Army.
 In early November 1907, he became the commander of the 1st Army Corps.
 After that, he was appointed the chief of staff of the city of Kronstadt in mid-April of that year, and governor-general in November.
 Later that same year, he was appointed adjutant general.
 In mid April 1908, he was promoted to General of the Artillery; he was also appointed commander-in-chief of the Kiev Military District later in early December.

 World War I

 At the beginning of the First World War, Ivanov was appointed commander-in-chief of the Southwestern Front.
-At first, he together with the aged general von Saltza suffered a minor defeat at Kraśnik, but success came next when the Russians successfully advanced into Austrian Galicia, with the Russian casualties of about 200,000, the Austrians having roughly twice the casualties, including thousands of POWs.
+At first, he together with the aged general Saltza suffered a minor defeat at Kraśnik, and Plehve with Evert lost the battle of Komarów; but success came next when his Russians made good progress into Austrian Galicia by winning the battles of Gnila Lipa and Rawa with the Russian casualties of about 200,000, the Austrians having roughly twice the casualties, including thousands of POWs.
 For the huge successes at the front, he was awarded the Order of St. Vladimir, 1st class with swords, and the Order of St, George of the 2nd degree, being three of the only generals that were awarded this high decoration, the other two generals being General Nikolai Ruzsky and Nikolai Yudenich.
 During the battle at the Vistula River, he with his Southwestern Front armies (4th Army and the 9th Army), together with the Northwestern Front commander-in-chief General Ruzsky with his armies (2nd Army and the 5th Army) from the North.
 In the matter of a month, General Ivanov and General Ruzsky's troops successfully repulsed the German advance, taking about a hundred kilometres of land.
 Later on, General Ivanov commanded an operation towards Kraków, it was successful at first, but was later ordered to retreat, ending the initial success.